 A portion of AMS stations have been identified as long term indicator sites due to their on-going collection of data dating back to before 1980.
 The data from these sites are evaluated on an annual basis to summarize regional trends across North Carolina for dissolved oxygen (DO), turbidity, and fecal coliform bacteria.
 The most recent summary can be found here.
 Each long term indicator site is noted within the AMS station location tables above.

 All data collected as part of the AMS over the last 40+ years are readily available online from the U.S. EPA's STORET database.
 The warehouse currently contains over 5 million AMS results, and approximately 100,000 new records are added annually.
 AMS staff have developed a guidance document to assist new users with downloading data from STORET.
 A data explanations document is also available, which was originally developed to assist with interpreting data retrievals obtained directly from the AMS program, but it also provides general information on station codes and data caveats.

-In addition to storing raw results in STORET, AMS data are summarized by basin on a rotating five-year cycle and reported as part of the Environmental Sciences Section's Basin Assessment Reports.
+In addition to storing raw results in STORET, AMS data are summarized by basin on a rotating five-year cycle and reported as part of the Water Sciences Section's Basin Assessment Reports.